ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 To make a contested attempt to **disengage**, you make an **asymmetrical round**, using the **ability** relevant to the **contest** you’re trying to wriggle out of.

 If you fail, your effort is wasted and the score against you increases, as it would have during a normal **round**.
 If you succeed, you escape the clutches, literal or metaphorical, of your opponent, without further harm from that **round**.
 In the case of a **group contest**, you do not count as 'last contestant standing' for the purpose of determining victory.
-For a contest that uses a *tally*, the GM applies **consequences** against you immediately based upon your *tally* according to the **sequence** type.
+The GM applies **consequences** against you immediately based upon your *tally* according to the **sequence** type.

 ### 5.1.7 Unrelated Actions